lbeckman314/demonic-web/doc-demonstration.md

 ---
-title: Demo Codemirror Demonstration
+title: Demo CodeMirror Demonstration
 ---

 This is a demonstration of the [demo](https://github.com/lbeckman314/demo) project, specifically by running code snippets from a markdown-converted document.

 demo was inspired by [mdbook](https://github.com/rust-lang-nursery/mdBook), which is a great Rust documentation project.
-In mdbook, you can run Rust code right from the document (e.g. [*Printing values with println!
-Placeholders*](https://doc.rust-lang.org/book/ch02-00-guessing-game-tutorial.html#printing-values-with-println-placeholders))!
+In mdbook, you can edit and run Rust code right from the document (e.g. [*Testcase: map-reduce*](https://doc.rust-lang.org/rust-by-example/std_misc/threads/testcase_mapreduce.html#testcase-map-reduce)!
 I really liked this feature, but wanted to be able to send input back to the running process.

 You can even edit this page's source and compile a whole new document!
 Give it a go by selecting the 'Edit Source' button and then clicking the '▶' button below [Source](#source).